E-Safety is of high priority at Rudheath Senior Academy and students receive advice and guidance appropriate to their age and ‘e-awareness’.

 As well as learning about E-Safety in their ICT lessons, students get more targeted input during assemblies and tutor group time.

-Below you will find some guidance on how you can stay safe online.
+Below, you will find some guidance and useful contacts to help you stay safe online.

 Detailed guides on staying safe online can be found on the E-Safety Advisor website.

 Tips for students

 - Privacy settings need to be set to ‘friends only’ – including comments, posts and photos

 - Limit friend numbers to people you genuinely know and people you trust